Gladear/haunted-router/README.md

 customElements.define('x-page-account', component(PageAccount));
 ```

+## Browser support

+See **Haunted** browser support and required polyfills in the [README](https://github.com/matthewp/haunted#use) of the repository.

+**Haunted Router** supports all browsers that support [custom built-in elements](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry#Browser_compatibility).
+> ⚠️ Safari and Edge <= 18 do not support these, but the behavior can be polyfilled, for example, using the lightweight [@ungap/custom-elements-builtin](https://github.com/ungap/custom-elements-builtin).

 ## Insight
 The router merely executes the function that corresponds to the current route, and returns the result.